smatkovi/nangs/README.md

 Nangs uses the property of neural networks (NNs) as universal function approximators to find a continuous and derivable solution to the PDE, that requires significant less computing resources compared with traditional techniques and with the advantage of including the free-parameters as part of the solution.

 The independen variables (i.e, $x$ and $t$) are used as input values for the NN, and the solution (i.e. $\phi$) is the output.
 In order to find the solution, at each step the NN outputs are derived w.r.t the inputs.
 Then, a loss function that matches the PDE is built and the weights are updated accordingly.
-If the loss function goes to zero, we can assume that our NN is indeed the solution to our PDE. kk
+If the loss function goes to zero, we can assume that our NN is indeed the solution to our PDE.

 ## Step by step guide